autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 ### Model distillation

 While computationally-favorable, single individual models will usually have lower accuracy than weighted/stacked/bagged ensembles.
-[Model Distillation](https://arxiv.org/abs/2006.14284) offers one way the retain the computational benefits of a single model, while enjoying some of the accuracy-boost that comes with ensembling.
+[Model Distillation](https://arxiv.org/abs/2006.14284) offers one way to retain the computational benefits of a single model, while enjoying some of the accuracy-boost that comes with ensembling.
 The idea is to train the individual model (which we can call the student) to mimic the predictions of the full stack ensemble (the teacher).
 Like `refit_full()`, the `distill()` function will produce additional models we can opt to use for prediction.

 ```{.python .input}
 student_models = predictor.distill(time_limits=30) # specify much longer time-limits in real applications